 Gabrielle Civil is a black feminist performance artist, poet, and writer, originally from Detroit MI.
 She has premiered fifty original performance art works around the world, including her year-long project “In & Out of Place” as a Fulbright Fellow in Mexico and her “Fugue” trilogy after the 2010 earthquake in Haiti.
-Since May 2014, she has been performing “Say My Name (an action for 270 abducted Nigerian girls)” as an act of embodied remembering.
-Her writing has appeared in Small Axe, Art21, Something on Paper, Kitchen Table Translation, Obsidian, and other publications.
-She is the author of two memoirs in performance art: Swallow the Fish (2017) and Experiments in Joy (2019).
-She earned her Ph.D. in Comparative Literature from New York University and currently serves as Faculty in the MFA program in Creative Writing and the BFA program in Critical Studies at the California Institute of the Arts.
+Her writing has appeared in New Daughters of Africa, Black in the Middle, Kitchen Table Translation, Obsidian, and other publications.
+She is the author of the performance memoirs: Swallow the Fish (2017), Experiments in Joy (2019), (ghost gestures) (2021), the déjà vu (2022) and In & Out of Place (2022).
+She earned her Ph.D. in Comparative Literature from New York University and was named a 2019 Los Angeles Rema Hart Mann Emerging Artist.
+She currently teaches Creative Writing and Critical Studies at the California Institute of the Arts.

 The aim of her work is to open up space.